By using our website, you agree to our use of cookies (Visit our privacy policy).

 More and more voice actors are moving away from conventional agencies to pursue voice over work as freelancers.

-Freelancing is sometimes unpredictable, but it can also be highly lucrative and it gives voice artists more flexibility than ever when it comes to applying for and working on voice acting projects.
+It gives voice artists more flexibility than ever when it comes to applying for and working on voice acting projects.

 Content localization often involves hiring new voice actors to record lines in new languages along with scriptwriters to provide a natural translation.

-Many voice professionals need to develop their range in order to be marketable for different opportunities.
+Voice professionals need to develop their range in order to be marketable for different opportunities.

 Working on a wider range of projects makes voiceover artists more likely to find well-paying voice acting jobs and make a name for themselves in the field.